grzesiek/git_compound/README.md

     built, updated or replaced:

     *   built (cloned) -- if destination directory does not exist
-    *   updated (fetch & checkout) -- if component exists, matches origin and locked SHA != new SHA
+    *   updated (fetch & checkout) -- if component exists, matches origin and existing SHA != new SHA
-    *   replaced (remove & clone) -- if component exists but doesn't match origin
+    *   replaced (remove & clone) -- if component exists but doesn't match origin remote

+    When invoking update process via `gitcompound update` command, versions specified in manifest file will be use.

 ## Roadmap